ezsystems/commerce-documentation/docs/guide/login_and_registration/forgot_change_password.md

 ### Workflow

-1. The customer needs to provide the login or email address that should receive the link for password resetting.
+1. The customer must provide the login or email address that should receive the link for password resetting.
 Additionally, if the shop expects the customer number as login, the customer can specify the customer number.
 The shop then searches through the users inside the Customer Center.
 2. If the user exists, they receive an email with a unique URL.
 It includes the correct token.
-3. When clicked, the user is redirected to a page where they can reset the password.
+3. When the user clicks the URL, they are redirected to a page where they can reset the password.

 !!! caution

-    The user is able to change the password only if the token is provided and the user is anonymous (the browser has no logged-in session).
+    The user is able to change the password only if the token is provided and the user is anonymous (there is no logged-in session in the browser).

 ### Implementation